-WIEF speaks to 4 entrepreneurs about their businesses, about life and what keeps them up at night.
+WIEF speaks to 4 entrepreneurs about their businesses.

 ANJA JULIAH, Founder of Blubear Enterprise

 Blubear makes reusable sanitary pads as a healthier alternative to disposable pads.
 We started our social enterprise in May 2015 when we learned that underprivileged girls in rural Malaysia (particularly in Borneo) missed up to 5 school days a month due to menstruation.
 These girls live in extreme poverty and can’t afford to buy disposable pads.
 Missing up to 20 per cent of their education increases the girls’ likelihood of dropping out, getting into early marriages and pregnancies as well as limits their career options.